 I use affiliate links on this site, so many of the links here will generate a commission for me, but will add absolutely no cost to you if you choose to use any of these services.

 I’ve split them into household resources and business resources.

-80-20 Investor – we are currently not in a position to invest, as we are using our savings for short-term goals.
-However, if you are in a position to invest and would like a helping hand for guidance on how to invest in the stock market, I recommend 80-20 Investor, brought to you by my fellow UK Money Bloggers at Money to the Masses.
+80-20 Investor – we’ve recently started investing small sums, working our way up.
+If you are in a position to invest and would like a helping hand for guidance on how to invest in the stock market, I recommend 80-20 Investor, brought to you by my fellow UK Money Bloggers at Money to the Masses.